ElectronicElephant/AcpiS0ixPatcher/README.md

 You also need to ensure that you have Windows SDK 10.0.14393.0 or later installed, as this is the minimum version with support for ARM64.

+## Usage

+First, you need to install [rEFInd](https://www.rodsbooks.com/refind/).

+Then, put the binary to `/EFI/refind/drivers_aach` and it should work.

+## Known issues

+Secure boot no longer works.
+So, you have to disable `BitLocker`, or you have to enter PIN each time it boots.